kartarkat/Android_Quiz/README.md

 # Android_Quiz
-This a simple quiz app , which helps you to develop more Android applicatons . hope it helps for you, good luck .
+This a simple quiz app , which helps you to develope more Android applicatons . hope it helps for you, good luck .